byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 ### Course Structure and Modules

 The course is divided into 2 week blocks.
-For each block, students will be required to read the topic material with an assignment will be due.
-These assignments are based on the reading material.
+For each block, students will be required to read the topic material with an assignment.

 ### Assessment Methods (Assignments, Exams, Projects)